Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Edit user

 Users are edited in the main account only.
-There is one exception: Users are able to change their own data on a sandbox (see [Edit profile settings](../UsingCore1/02_EditProfileSettings.md "Edit profile settings")).
+There is one exception: Users are able to change their personal data on a sandbox (see [Edit profile settings](../UsingCore1/02_EditProfileSettings.md "Edit profile settings")).

 #### Prerequisites